Spokane County All-Hazard Mitigation Plan

-Question: Who is involved?
+Question: Who was involved?

 Answer: The Disaster Mitigation Act of 2000 has defined a “local government” as: Any county, municipality, city, town, public authority, school district, special district, intrastate district, council of governments (regardless of whether the council of governments is incorporated as a nonprofit corporation under State law), regional or interstate government entity, or agency or instrumentality of a local government; any Indian tribe or authorized tribal organization, or Alaska Native village or organization; and any rural community, unincorporated town or village, or other public entity Any local government wishing to pursue funding afforded under FEMA Hazard Mitigation Grant Programs must have an approved hazard mitigation plan in order to be eligible to apply for these funds.

-Question: What is the Steering Committee?
+Question: What is a Steering Committee?

 Answer: A committee made up of elected stakeholder representatives from within the planning area will oversee this plan update process.
 This committee makeup includes the following representation:

 - State Emergency Management

 - Business interests